 This detects narrowing, blockages and any abnormal growths in vessels of the brain.
 This test is crucial in diagnosing and preventing fatal conditions like brain haemorrhage and stroke.

-This test gives us information about any pathology in the brain tissues like tumours, haemorrhage etc. It is a quick procedure that takes only about 3 seconds.
+This test gives us information about any pathology in the brain tissues like tumours, haemorrhage etc.

 A non invasive procedure done to assess the presence, location and extent of calcified plaque in the coronary arteries due to a build up of fat or other substances.